vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 - Unusual behaviors detected by Microsoft Sentinel's [anomaly rules](/azure/sentinel/soc-ml-anomalies).

+#### Unified timeline

-**As of January 2025**, device activity events that appear on this timeline *are also displayed* on the main [Timeline tab](#timeline-tab), so they can be viewed together with events recorded by other Microsoft Defender services in a single context.
+**As of January 2025**, device activity events that appear on this timeline *are also displayed* on the main [*Timeline* tab](#timeline-tab), so they can be viewed together with events recorded by other Microsoft Defender services in a single context.
+This unified timeline helps simplify investigations by providing a unified view of device activities, eliminating the need to toggle between screens, and enabling faster decision-making.

+Also as of January 2025, these activities include dropped, blocked, or denied network traffic originating from a given device, based on data collected from industry-leading network device logs.
+These logs provide your security teams with critical information to quickly identify and address potential threats.

 ### Insights